RHIT-CSSE/csse332/docs/milestone2.md

   register itself, and not register another process with another `pid`.
 But how do I do that I hear you say?
 How can I know the process trying to register is the same one as the one issuing the `write` call?
 Luckily, the kernel's got you covered.
-When executing in process context (review our in-class disucssion for more information), the kernel maintains a pointer to the current running user process that can be accessed by using the `current` macro defined in `linux/sched.h`.
+When executing in process context, the kernel maintains a pointer to the current running user process that can be accessed by using the `current` macro defined in `linux/sched.h`.
 So your job boils down to asserting that the `pid` passed to `write` is the same as that of the `current` task struct.
 Make sure to return meaningful error codes.
 Violation of this condition is a permissions issues and not a memory corruption or an invalid parameter.
 - If the command passed is `R`, then the module must register the process by
   - allocating a `struct csse332_info` for the process
   - updating the variables of this structure